GustavoCostaW/ngc-float-button/README.md

     ...
     //our parent component

-    // with this our FAB will be started open. private open:BehaviorSubject<boolean> = new BehaviorSubject(true);
+    // with 'true' our FAB will be started open. private open:BehaviorSubject<boolean> = new BehaviorSubject(true); // true is the initial state of FAB

     ...
 ```